Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 - Role of EL_MEM (Python layer):
 - Minimalist wrapper exposing atomic_read() and atomic_write()
 - Translation of Compare-and-Swap operations into conditional SQL queries
-- Management of SQLite errors and propagation to SM_CRD
+- Management of SQLite errors and propagation to SM_SYN
 - No coordination or orchestration logic
-- Role of SM_CRD (orchestrator):
+- Role of SM_SYN (orchestrator):
 - Preparation of multi-key transactions in local memory
 - Sequential calls to EL_MEM.atomic_write() for each key